-If you think you might have an STI because you had unprotected sex even though you don’t have any physical signs of an STI, go and speak to your closest healthcare provider.
-They may make a decision to treat you if you’re high risk you even if you have no symptoms.
-You can also pay privately for screening through your doctor, however these tests can be expensive.
+If you think something might be wrong or if you have any symptoms of an STI like genital itching, burning, sores, or discharge please go to your clinic.
+Sometimes you might not see any physical signs, but if you know you had sex without a condom, go speak to your nearest healthcare provider as soon as possible.
+They may decide to treat you if you’re high risk, even if you have no symptoms.
+You can also pay privately for screening through your doctor; however, these tests can be expensive.

-Different tests are done for different people depending on if you’re a woman or man and what your sexual behaviours are.
-STIs can be tested for through blood or urine tests or swabs.
+Different tests are done for different people depending on if you’re a woman or man, and what your sexual behaviours are.
+STIs can be tested for through blood, urine tests or swabs.

-- You are aged between 16 and 30 years and live in a city.
+- You are between 16 and 30 years old and live in a city.

 - You have had unprotected sex.

 - You have multiple partners or if your partner has multiple partners.

 - You are a person living with HIV.

 The earliest you can start testing is 1 week after unprotected sex.
 However, depending on the STI, you may have to wait longer.
 Some STIs don’t show up as soon as others.
 For example, syphilis can take up to 3 months to be detected in your blood, while chlamydia and gonorrhoea will show up in your urine after 2 weeks.